Shear Education Booklet Online - Tension System

 This system is found on many shears.
 It adds a leaf spring below the tension dial, which spreads the tension out lengthwise in the pivot of the shear.
 This system can extend the life of the edge by stabilizing the blades causing a more evenly distributed wear pattern.

 Some tension systems include ball bearings which act to further stabilize the blades.
-The bearing is tightly fitted in the center of the shear and the blades rotate on the bearing instead of the typical nylon or Polymer™ washer.
+The bearing is tightly fitted in the center of the shear and the blades rotate on the bearing instead of the typical nylon or polymer washer.
+(View Video: Ball Bearing Leaf Spring Tension)

 It is also possible to find shears with internal ball bearings or polymer discs between the blades.
 There are also some flat screws with locking detents that click when turned.
 These tend to hold tension well and can provide a stabilized flat pivot of the shear for those who prefer a streamlined look.